 The Company established the initial fair value for the Warrants on October 27, 2020, the date of the Company's Initial Public Offering, and on November 12, 2020 with respect to the additional warrants issued upon the underwriters' partial exercise of the over-allotment option, both using a Monte Carlo simulation model for the Private Placement Warrants and the Public Warrants.
-The Company allocated the proceeds received from (i) the sale of Units (which is inclusive of one share of Class A ordinary shares and one-half of one Public Warrant), (ii) the sale of Private Placement Warrants, and (iii) the issuance of Class B ordinary shares, first to the Warrants based on their fair values as determined at initial measurement, with the remaining proceeds allocated to Class A ordinary shares subject to possible redemption (temporary equity), Class A ordinary shares (Shareholders' equity) and Class B ordinary shares (Shareholders' equity) based on their relative fair values at the initial measurement date.
+The Company allocated the proceeds received from the sale of Units (which is inclusive of one share of Class A ordinary shares and one-half of one Public Warrant), first to the Warrants based on their fair values as determined at initial measurement, with the remaining proceeds allocated to Class A ordinary shares subject to possible redemption (temporary equity).
 The Warrants were classified as Level 3 at the initial measurement date due to the use of unobservable inputs.

-The key inputs into the Monte Carlo simulation model for the Private Placement Warrants and Public Warrants were as follows at initial measurement:
+The key inputs into the Monte Carlo simulation model for the Private Placement and Public Warrants were as follows at initial measurement:

-Input October 27, 2020 (Initial Measurement) November 12, 2020 (Over- Allotment option exercise) December 31, 2020

-Risk-free interest rate 0.51% 0.52% 0.51%

-Expected term (years) 6 6 6
+Input October 27, 2020 (Initial Measurement) November 12, 2020 (Over- Allotment option exercise) December 31, 2020 December 31, 2021 Risk-free interest rate 0.51 % 0.52 % 0.51 % 1.33 % Expected term (years) 6 6 6 6 Expected volatility 12 % 12 % 16 % 15 % Exercise price \$ 11.50 \$ 11.50 \$ 11.50 \$ 11.50

-Expected volatility 12% 12% 16%

-Exercise price \$ 11.50 \$ 11.50 \$ 11.50